ElementAstro/atom-docs/src/content/docs/en/connection/sockethub.md

 ---
-title: SocketHub Class Documentation
+title: SocketHub Class
-description: Detailed documentation for the SocketHub class in the atom::connection namespace, including constructors, public methods, and usage examples for managing socket connections in C++.
+description: Detailed for the SocketHub class in the atom::connection namespace, including constructors, public methods, and usage examples for managing socket connections in C++.
 ---

-# SocketHub Class Documentation

-The `SocketHub` class is part of the `atom::connection` namespace and provides functionality for managing socket connections.
-It allows for starting and stopping a socket service, handling multiple client connections, and processing incoming messages through custom handlers.

 ## Table of Contents